Members of chambers have extensive experience of advising on and litigating environmental law issues, including:

 EWHC 776 (Admin), Env LR 1

-Jonathan Moffett QC and Tom Cross successfully resisted a major challenge, based on alleged failure to comply with the Strategic Environmental Assessment Directive, to the Welsh Government’s decision to proceed with a £1 billion project to build a new stretch of the M4 motorway across five sites of special scientific interest to the south of Newport.
+Jonathan Moffett KC and Tom Cross successfully resisted a major challenge, based on alleged failure to comply with the Strategic Environmental Assessment Directive, to the Welsh Government’s decision to proceed with a £1 billion project to build a new stretch of the M4 motorway across five sites of special scientific interest to the south of Newport.

 R (An Taisce) v Secretary of State for Energy and Climate Change